 I now saw how important diet and daily activities were to my life and health.
 This, along with my previous academic and research experiences, led me to the search for the fundamental cause of illness and methods to get to an energetic, healthy, happy, and long life.
-The two companion books are the results of over 6-years of dedicated research and practice.
+The two companion books and the training courses are the results of over 6-years of dedicated research and practice.

 I believe there is no illness incurable except old age.
 It is just that we need to know the cure.
 I cured all of my illnesses, and have a mission to help as many others as possible who are still suffering from their health problems.
 My mission leads me to devote my life on health consultations.